HPC User Report from L. Eckendörfer (Catalytic Reactors and Process Technology)

 Simulations are carried out within the framework of the open source CFD software OpenFOAM.
 For investigations regarding the mass transfer analysis, the in-house developed solver toolkit disTrackFoam which is based on the principle of Lagrangian particle tracking is used.
 For the transient simulation of heterogeneously catalysed reactions, the solver CatalyticFOAM (Maestri, M.; Cuoci, A. (2013)) is applied.

 The velocity and pressure field in the structure was determined for different superficial velocities under laminar and turbulent flow conditions and for different offset positions.
 The flow field in combination with particle tracking was used to determine residence time distribution, hydrodynamic dispersion and tortuosity.
 The results demonstrate that all of these quantities can be influenced by shifting the structure.
 This change of the flow influences as well a chemical reaction taking place in the structure.
 Simulations of heterogeneously catalysed gas phase reactions verified that the conversion varies due to the change of the surface utilisation caused by the shielding of some parts of the structure.
-Findings can now be used to further adjust and optimise the geometry of the interPOCS according to specific requirements.
+Findings can now be used to further adjust and optimize the geometry of the interPOCS according to specific requirements.

 - Trunk, S.; Do, G.; Schwieger, W.; Freund, H.: Numerical Investigations of Adjustable Mass Transport